 The Lady of Rho, a legend in our times

 The islet of Rho (also called Agios Georgios or Rhopi) lies to the southwest of Kastelorizo.
 For Greeks it has special, symbolic importance thanks to a remarkable woman, Despina Achladioti, who lived there completely alone for 40 years.
 What started as a patriotic act of resistance during the Nazi Occupation continued until her death.
 Every morning she raised the Greek flag on this remote outpost and took it down every evening as the sun set.
 Any would-be invader would have to contend with her first.

-Ancient Museum of Kastelorizo
+The Ancient Museum of Kastelorizo

 You’ll find a remarkable collection of artefacts from ancient and Byzantine times here, as well as samples of local handicraft that will initiate you into the traditions of the island.

-- Archaeological Museum of Kastelorizo
+- The Archaeological Museum of Kastelorizo

-- The harbour: a technicolour amphitheatre
+- The harbour: A technicolour amphitheatre

 - Wuthering heights up at Ai Giorgi